 Support for connecting Cesium directly to a Fusion server is but one possible integration option.
 We are also exploring a migration path from Fusion to Cesium Composer so that organizations currently using GEE can use Cesium as a GEE client and then migrate towards Composer for what 3D Tiles have to offer.

-If you are interested in playing with our early GEE work, you can check out the gee development branch.
 If you have your own Fusion server and are looking to migrate to something else or are simply interested in using Cesium as a Fusion client, we would love you hear from you.
 Send an email with your thoughts.

 You can check out the source code for Earth Enterprise at the official Github repository.